breezy-codes/Cheat-Sheets/README.md

 - [R Language Cheatsheet](R-Language.md): A collection of R programming language syntax and functions.
 You can also download the PDF version [here](R-Language.pdf).
 - [Python Language Cheatsheet](Python-Language.md): A collection of Python programming language syntax and functions.
 You can also download the PDF version [here](Python-Language.pdf).
 - [C++ Language Cheatsheet](CPP-Language.md): A collection of C++ programming language syntax and functions.
 You can also download the PDF version [here](CPP-Language.pdf).
+- [Nmap Commands](nmap.md): A collection of Nmap commands for network scanning.
+You can also download the PDF version [here](nmap.pdf).

 ## How to Use These Cheat Sheets
 These cheat sheets are best used as a side resource while you code.
 Keep them open on a second screen, or print out your favorites for quick access.